lexbalan/Modest/docs/INSTALL.md

 # Restart your terminal after...
 ```

-3. Compile some example for compiler installation test
+Compile some example for compiler check

 ```
 cd ~/Modest/examples/hello_world